Emperor of Japan: Reference and naming

 The Japanese language has two words equivalent to the English word "emperor": (天皇, tennō), which refers exclusively to the emperor of Japan, and (皇帝, kōtei), which primarily identifies non-Japanese emperors.
 Sumeramikoto ("the imperial person") was also used in Old Japanese.

 The title given posthumously to an emperor changed after the death of Emperor Murakami in 967, who was the last to receive the title (tennō).
 From the death of Emperor En'yū in 991 onward, the title (院, in) started to be used instead of tennō as the honorary title attached to the posthumous name (諡号, shigō).
 The term in originally referred to both the residence and the honorific title of a retired emperor (太上天皇, Daijō Tennō).
-However, from the Heian period onward, as it became rare for emperors to pass away before abdicating, the in title became established as a posthumous title.
+However, from the Heian period onward, as it became rare for emperors to die before abdicating, the in title became established as a posthumous title.
 An exception is Emperor Antoku, who died during his reign in 1187, and was posthumously given a title that included tennō.
 Although tennō was not used for emperors from the 10th or 12th century to the 19th century, it continued to be used for emperors who died before Juntoku abdicated due to the 1221 Jōkyū Rebellion.

+Historically, emperors would refer to themselves as (朕, chin) (a first-person singular pronoun used solely by the emperor, first originating from Chinese emperor Qin Shi Huang), which functioned as the royal we, however this has fallen out of use since 1945, in favour of the more common (私, watakushi).

 During their reign, the term tennō was only written in documents on limited occasions, such as when it was written as tennō but read as sumeramikoto in the imperial rescript of accession (即位宣命, sokui senmyō).
 Normally, out of respect, euphemistic expressions like (禁裏, kinri), (禁中, kinchū), or (主上, shujō), which refer to the emperor's palace or supreme status, were used instead.